Leonard Vrana Richter

-Leonard was born in Sudetenland, now the Czech Republic, the younger of two children and the only son of Josef and Marie Vrana Richter.
+Leonard was born in Sudetenland, now the Czech Republic, on June 26, 1943, the younger of two children and the only son of Josef and Marie Vrana Richter.
 His father, a German, was a Seventh-day Adventist minister, who had earlier been a businessman.
 He was also a gifted amateur musician who played the violin.
 His mother, a Czech, who in her earlier years had been a very talented clothes designer, was a singer.

 Recently, Leonard talked about the challenges his family faced in his early years, their support for music study for him and his sister, his piano study, and the obstacles he encountered in obtaining an education: